Yimura/FridaMgr/README.md

   <img alt="Release Build" src="https://github.com/Yimura/FridaMgr/actions/workflows/release.yml/badge.svg">
 </p>

-Frida Manager is an Android Application made to make the installation and management of the frida-server binary.
+Frida Manager is an Android Application made to make the installation and management of the frida-server binary easier.

 - [Functionality](#functionality)
 - [How To Use](#how-to-use)